 1. GREET SOMEONE

-10 Tips for Improving Social Interaction by Tim Bryce
+10 Tips for how to increase social interaction by Tim Bryce

 Nobody wants to feel unwelcome or unappreciated.
 If they do, they will feel like outcasts and less likely to help you with something.
 The objective is to make people feel at home.
 This can be accomplished with a simple greeting or a firm handshake while looking at the person directly in the eyes.